Generic and branded anti-epileptic drugs

 - Being given different versions of AEDs could cause anxiety, which is a common trigger for seizures.

-What can I do if I am worried about my AEDs being switched?
+What if my AEDs have been switched?

 Talk to your neurologist